ktushar14/cdf_cpp/README.md

 Note: The SMPL dependency is quite small.
 Removing it as a dependency is ongoing.

+# Instructions: (more detailed instructions and examples coming soon)

 ## Building

 Build as a regular CMake project: